-Global Massage Makes Me Happy Day is celebrated on March 20th of every year to highlight the benefits of massage therapy.
-It launched in 2017 and is celebrated at the same time as the International Day of Happiness.
+Global Massage Makes Me Happy and Healthy Day is celebrated on March 20th of every year to highlight the benefits of massage therapy.
+It launched in 2018 and is celebrated at the same time as the International Day of Happiness.
 Each year consumers, spas, wellness centers, massage schools, associations, businesses, the media, researchers, and individual practitioners promote this day and many hold activities to coincide with this event.

-The Massage Makes Me Happy Initiative
+Massage Makes Me Happy and Healthy Initiative

-Heather Zdan, vice-chair
+- Heather Zdan, Vice Chair

-Dr. Tiffany Field
+- Dr. Tiffany Field

 - Melissa Mazzola